protontypes/open-sustainable-technology/README.md

 - [get-station-data](https://github.com/scotthosking/get-station-data) - A set of Python tools to make it easier to extract weather station data (e.g., temperature, precipitation) from the Global Historical Climatology Network Daily.
 - [OGD@MeteoSwiss](https://github.com/MeteoSwiss/publication-opendata) - Open Data products released by the Federal Office of Meteorology and Climatology MeteoSwiss.
 - [ESGF PyClient](https://github.com/ESGF/esgf-pyclient) -  A Python package designed for interacting with the Earth System Grid Federation system.
+- [ecmwf-opendata](https://github.com/ecmwf/ecmwf-opendata) - A package to simplify the download of ECMWF open data.

 ### Climate Data Processing and Analysis